-Machinist - Exam Counselling Sheet
+Machinist - Red Seal Exam Breakdown

 A Red Seal exam is based on the Red Seal Occupational Standard for the trade.
-The analysis describes the skills and knowledge required to perform the duties of the trade.
-Each Red Seal Occupational Standard consists of blocks (Major Work Activities), each block is divided into tasks, and each task is divided into sub-tasks.
+The standard describes the skills and knowledge required to perform the duties of the trade.
+Each standard is divided into Major Work Activities, which are divided into Tasks, which are divided into sub-tasks.

 - Date modified: